jasonmarkgray/markdown/README.md

 # GitHub to Confluence automated workflow

 This repository is the source of my GitHub-to-Confluence workflow.
-The files in "source" are the source Sphinx (Python doc format) topics.
+The files in /source are the source markdown topics.
 Whenever a push event happens on master, it triggers a GitHub workflow action which publishes the updated or new topics to my Confluence space.

 The repo is here: